matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 `m.room.member` state event.
 This state event indicates that when a user knocks on a room, they are asking for permission to join.
 It contains an optional "reason" parameter to specify the reason you want to join.
-Like other membership types the parameters, "displayname" and "avatar_url" are optional.
+Like other membership types, the parameters "displayname" and "avatar_url" are optional.
 This membership can be set from users who aren't currently in said room.
 An example for the membership would look like the following:
 ```json